 Customer feedback is a useful tool because it can help you tailor your next campaign to be even more successful than your first.

 Look for patterns.
-In my experience in scarcity marketing, I had a product that had a limited time offer and the promotion lasted for one week.
+In my scarcity marketing experience, I had a product that had a limited time offer, and the promotion lasted for one week.

 During the first six days, there were less than 100 sales.
 During the last twenty-four hours, our sales almost doubled.

-So do you have a special product that are limited in quantity or featured for a limited time?
+So do you have a special product that is limited in quantity or featured for a limited time?
 If so, scarcity may just be what you are looking for.

 Just remember, if you are wishing to use scarcity as a model: use it responsibly.
 There’s a fine line between creating the perception of value through scarcity and just annoying shoppers.

-To help you create an exceptional scarcity marketing strategy, check out Thrive Ultimatum for WordPress.
+To help you create an effective scarcity marketing plan, check out the awesome Thrive Ultimatum plugin for WordPress.

-Thrive Ultimatum is an all-in-one scarcity marketing tool that will help you create and track multiple campaigns of various types, including fixed date campaigns, recurring campaigns and evergreen campaigns.
+Thrive Ultimatum is an all-in-one scarcity marketing tool that will help you create and track multiple types of campaigns, including fixed date, recurring, and evergreen campaigns.

-You can learn more or grab this awesome tool below.
+You can learn more here in my review, or grab this awesome tool below.